-As large a part of Star Wars’s iconography as X-Wings and lightsabers, the hairstyles of one Alderaanian princes continue to equally baffle and enchant.
+As iconic as X-Wings and lightsabers, the hairstyles of Leia continue to enchant and baffle.

 And of those, the most well-known is without a doubt ‘the buns’.
 Ridiculous in a way, even for a film as outlandish as Star Wars, yet it’s hard to imagine Leia without them.
 But how’d they come to be?
 Let’s go to our man on the street: